databio/simpleCache/README.md

 --------------------------------------------------------------------------------
 ### Running simpleCache

 `simpleCache` comes really with a single primary function that will do almost everything you need.
+Please check out the [vignettes](vignettes/) to get started.
+You can begin with [An introduction to simpleCache](vignettes/simpleCacheIntroduction.Rmd)

 ```
 library(simpleCache)